 Metrolinx has developed a paper entitled Making It Happen that explores analysis and engagement options to help implement the 2041 RTP.
-It will be released for public consultation, and discusses key issues including:
+It discusses key issues including:

 - best practices for project prioritization;

 - criteria for evaluating project benefits;

 - project interdependencies and bundling;

 - early implementation actions;

 - how all levels of government can be part of decision-making; and

 - strategies for municipal and provincial collaboration.